12AWG vs 14AWG Extension Cord: Which One Is Better for Outdoor Power?

 Heat and Safety Margin

-Usage Scenarios: When to Use Each Gauge
+Usage Scenarios: When to Use 12AWG or 14AWG

 Indoor and Light-Duty Applications